shuhei/shuhei.github.com/source/_posts/2015-09-13-lets-create-a-babel-plugin.markdown

 categories: [JavaScript, Babel]
 ---

+**[EDIT] This article was written for Babal 5.x, which is outdated now.
+I recommend [thejameskyle/babel-handbook](https://github.com/thejameskyle/babel-handbook/) as more up-to-date documentation.**

 [Babel](https://babeljs.io/) is the great tool that transpiles ES2015, ES7, JSX and such into ES5 and make them available on the browsers.
 If you are a person like me, you might use it on a daily basis.

 In addition to to [the built-in transformers](https://babeljs.io/docs/advanced/transformers/), you can add your own transpilation rules by employing third-party plugins.
 For example, I have been developing [a plugin that enables you to write Angular 2 apps with Babel](https://github.com/shuhei/babel-plugin-angular2-annotations) lately.
 It is easier to develop than you may think.
 Let me introduce how to create a plugin for Babel 5.x.